Areksbi/front-end-best-practices/README.md

 - Use **English** language in your code, please

 ## <a name="images"></a>7.
 Images
-- SVG (better with HTTP2 and for devs) or iconfonts (if no HTTP2) > sprites > plain images
+- Icons: prefer **SVG** if you have HTTP2 or iconfonts if without HTTP2.
+Avoid sprites or plain images.
 - Load best image based on screen width ([responsive images](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images))
 - Optimize images (https://kinsta.com/blog/optimize-images-for-web/ or tool online)

 ## <a name="tests"></a>8.
 Tests
-- Use [**Cypress**](https://www.cypress.io/) for e2e tests, very fast to write and can reduce problems in the future
+- Use [**Cypress**](https://www.cypress.io/) for e2e (end to end) tests, very fast to write and can reduce problems in the future; they run on Chrome
-- I think Unit Tests are a bit useless in FE development since they don't reproduce the browser situation
+- I think **Unit Tests** are a bit useless in FE development since they don't reproduce the browser situation

 ## <a name="performance"></a>9.
 Performance
 - Optimize resources (https://www.smashingmagazine.com/2019/04/optimization-performance-resource-hints/)